coreinfrastructure/best-practices-badge/doc/security.md

 corresponding user.
 No other data can be modified by normal users.

+It is also possible to directly modify the underlying database that records the data.
+However, only an administrator with deployment platform access is authorized to do that, and few people have that privilege.
+The deployment platform infrastructure verifies authentication and authorization.

+#### Modification to official application requires authorization via GitHub

-Modifications to the official BadgeApp application require authentication via GitHub.
+Modifications to the official BadgeApp application require authorization via GitHub.
-We use GitHub for managing the source code and issue tracker; it has an authentication system for this purpose.
+We use GitHub for managing the source code and issue tracker; it has an authentication and authorization system for this purpose.

 ### Availability